Cabinet of Australia: Composition

-Members of both the House of Representatives and Senate are eligible to serve as ministers and parliamentary secretaries.
-A minister does not have to be a member of either house, but Section 64 of the Constitution of Australia requires the minister to become a member within three months.
+A subset of government ministers are selected to form Cabinet.
+Ministers are drawn from both the House of Representatives and Senate.
+Section 64 of the Constitution in practice ensures that only parliamentarians (or soon to become parliamentarians) become ministers by limiting the term of non-parliamentarian ministers to a maximum term of only three months.
 The prime minister and treasurer are traditionally members of the House of Representatives, but the Constitution does not have such a requirement.
 As amended in 1987, the Minister of State Act 1952 permits up to 30 ministers.
 As members of one house cannot speak in the other, ministers in each house serve as representatives of colleagues in the other for answering questions and other procedures.